isaldiviagonzatti/shinyTable/README.md

-ShinyApp dashboard with table created for company to showcase results of research conducted in a group project as part of my master's degree.
+ShinyApp dashboard with table created for organisation to showcase results of research conducted in a group project as part of my master's degree.